21.03.2016 Car Insurance

 As there is so much movement among vehicles between lanes you must consistently check your mirrors when driving on the motorway.

 Before moving, overtaking or changing lanes remember: MSMM - mirror, signal, mirror, move.
 Check your mirrors and blind spots and indicate to let other drivers know you want to move and keep a safe distance from the car in front and behind you.
+A signal should be given everytime you change lanes.
+Always give sufficient space to the overtaken vehicle when returning to your lane.
 Remember to switch your indicator off once you have completed your move.

 As well as checking your own blindspots before moving, you should stay out of other driver’s blindspots.
 This especially applies to larger vehicles.